How to use Bun on AWS Lambda — A Step-By-Step Guide

 NodeJS is dead, Bun is the future. ~ LinkedIn Certified Devs

 Bun has taken over the internet because of its features and performance.
+Should you make the switch from NodeJS to Bun on AWS Lambda?
 Bun is not just a runtime like NodeJS, Bun is a:

 Publish Bun Lambda layer

-This is an optional step for those who want to publish Bun Lambda layer by themselves.
+This is an optional step for those who want to publish Bun Lambda layer by themselves using our public Bun Lambda layer.

 Make sure you have AWS CLI setup.

-To setup AWS CLI, follow our 5 minute setup guide.
+To setup AWS CLI, follow this 5 minute setup guide.

 First, clone the repo and go into packages/bun-lambda.